Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 If his business name was Smith Designs Mighty Websites, then he probably won’t need a DBA because his last name is included in his business name.

 Our final example is Claire the Curator.
-Claire is also a sole proprietorship and her legal name is Claire Jones.
+Claire is also a sole proprietor and her legal name is Claire Jones.
 However, her business name is Claire Jones and Company.

 Why should you get a DBA?